czottmann/obsidian-actions-uri/docs/route--open.md

 Does nothing but say hello.

 ### Parameters
-Only supports the base parameters (see section "Parameters required in/ accepted by all calls") [in main doc](README.md#parameters-required-in-accepted-by-all-calls)).
+Only supports the base parameters (see section ["Parameters required in/ accepted by all calls"](README.md#parameters-required-in-accepted-by-all-calls)).

 ### Return values
 => HandlerTextSuccess